drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/3_resource_level/2_running_before_resources.md

 3. Create your `resources/auth_resource.ts` file.

-   The class in this file will be protected by the `AuthenticationService` class.
+   The resource in this file will be protected by the `AuthenticationService` class.
 Since the `AuthenticationService` class will be applied to this resource, any request to this resource should not see the response from this resource unless the request meets all of the `AuthenticationService` class'